The New Canon focuses on

 Jones also makes extensive use of flashbacks and anticipations.
 I

-mentioned elsewhere that Richard Russo impresses me as the
+have mentioned elsewhere that Richard Russo impresses me as the

 smoothest contemporary novelist at integrating these time-